Book Reviews

 “The Surreal Life of Leonora Carrington,” by Joanna Moorhead, Virago Press, 2017, 281 pages.

 Leonora Carrington was born beautiful, rich, smart, and driven.
 She abandoned her family’s wealth in order to live the way she wanted – wholly free of the rules that others tried to place on her.
 She was utterly insular and willful.
 The enormous risks she took paid off monetarily only at the end of her life, when her art was recognized as brilliant and coveted by collectors worldwide.
 But that was also Leonora’s own doing.
 Like all true masters, Carrington had no time for critics, shunned the spotlight and kept focused on her work because it was solely who she was.
-That she also fled the Nazis, wrote great novels, raised two sons, lived in numerous countries and fraternized with some of the greatest artists and photographers of the 20th century seem like only footnotes – next to her art – in this sweeping tale of her life.
+That she also fled the Nazis, wrote great novels, raised two sons, lived in numerous countries and fraternized with the renowned artists and photographers of the 20th century seem like only footnotes – next to her art – in this sweeping tale of her life.
 When it came to her art and her life’s choices, Carrington didn’t give a damn what anyone thought.
 Buy this book for the pig-tailed young artist in your life and give it to her when she’s ready for it.
 It can lead only to good things.

 “How the CIA Killed Che: The Murder of a Revolutionary,” by Michael Ratner and Michael Steven Smith, Skyhorse Publishing, 2016, 199 pages.